ScanMountGoat/xenoblade_blender/README.md

 * Import any of the supported file types using the new menu options under File > Import.
 Select the game version before importing for correct material texture assignments.

-## Planned Features
-* Export animations
-* Import Xenoblade X maps

-The goal of this addon is to provide import and export operations with good performance and minimal configuration.
-Quality of life features requiring more complex UI are better handled using traditional pure Python addons.

 ## Building
 Clone the repository with `git clone https://github.com/ScanMountGoat/xenoblade_blender --recursive`.